 With charming squares and lovely baroque architecture, Bratislava’s Old Town is extremely pretty.
 Every building on the main square is worthy of a photo, and the Old Town Hall is especially picturesque.
 Hviezdoslav’s Square is one of the city’s liveliest and most beautiful squares.

 Bratislava offers good value on hotel rooms in the old town and nearby.
-You should also consider booking private apartments with consistently good reviews on Airbnb.
-If you’ve never used the service, you can sign up here and receive $40 credit off your first stay over $75!
+Families and groups of friends will find the best value booking short term apartments.
+Book listings with consistently great reviews for the best experience.
 Read more of our tips on Bratislava.

 Cedar Key, Florida